 The Company's functional and reporting currency is the Canadian Dollar and major purchases are transacted in Canadian Dollars.
-As of December 31, 2020, the Company funds certain operations, exploration and administrative expenses in Colombia and Argentina on a cash call basis using US Dollar currency converted from its Canadian Dollar bank accounts held in Canada.
-The Company maintains US Dollar bank accounts in Canada, Barbados, and Colombian Peso accounts in Colombia and Argentina Peso accounts in Argentina.
-The Company is subject to gains and losses from fluctuations in the US Dollar and Colombian and Argentina Peso against the Canadian Dollar.
+As of December 31, 2021, the Company funds certain operations, exploration and administrative expenses in Colombia and Argentina on a cash call basis using US Dollar currency converted from its Canadian Dollar bank accounts held in Canada.
+The Company maintains US Dollar bank accounts in Canada.
+The Company is subject to gains and losses from fluctuations in the US Dollar and Colombian peso against the Canadian Dollar.